gururajec18/gururajec18/README.md

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Innovation and Open Source projects
+- 🥅 Life Goals: Contribute more to Innovation and Open Source projects
 - ⚡ Fun fact: I love to cook food and listen music

 ### My Contributions and ways to Connect with me: